singthaitan/3004Cloud/README.md

 docker compose -f kafka-docker.yml up
 ```
 3. Ensure that Zookeeper server is running and at least 1 broker is running on Docker
-4. Run the following command to create a topic called "electricity_consumption" with 3 partitions
+4. Run the following command on a command terminal to create a topic called "electricity_consumption" with 3 partitions
 ```
 docker exec broker1 kafka-topics --bootstrap-server localhost:29092 --create --if-not-exists --topic electricity_consumption --replication-factor 3 --partitions 3
 ```